mxsasha/rpsl-registry-scoped-members/draft-romijn-rpsl-registry-scoped-members-00.md

 Including members from the incorrect RPSL object can result in the computation of unintentional routing policy information, which is then deployed to network infrastructure.
-That could cause route leaking, or worst, aid in route hijacking.
+That could cause route leaking, or worse, aid in route hijacking.
 This has been seen multiple times on the public Internet.

 If intended policies are not included, because the object was not found,